TWOEARS/git-media/README.md

 ## Usage

-	(in repo - repeatedly)
-	$ (hack, stage, commit)
+For an overview of all commands, run

-	$ git media sync
+    $ git media help

-You can also check the status of your media files via
+You can check the status of your media files via

 	$ git media status

 Which will show you files that are waiting to be uploaded and how much data that is.
+It will also provide some help on what you can do next.

+If you want to pull all available media files, run

+    $ git media pull

+If you want to download only the media files in your current folder and its subfolders, run

+    $ git media pull --dir

+If you have added and commited new data to your git repository, you can upload them via

+    $ git media push

-If you want to upload & delete the local cache of media files, run:
+If you want to delete the local cache of media files, run:

 	$ git media clear